Sunol Regional Wilderness

 Featuring the Flag Hill Trail and Little Yosemite

-Tucked away in a partly-wooded valley south of Highway 680, Sunol feels pretty remote, yet it's easy to get to and easy to hike.
-Just a 20 minute drive outside of Fremont, the park has several short, well-maintained hiking loops that offer challenging climbs and rewarding vistas.
+Tucked away in an partly-wooded valley south of Highway 680, Sunol feels pretty remote, yet it's just 20 minutes outside of Fremont.
+The popular park has several short, well-maintained hiking loops that offer challenging climbs and rewarding vistas.
+The most popular is the short hike on the Canyon Trail to Little Yosemite.

 The park also has some well-known longer hikes; the Ohlone Wilderness Regional Trail connects it with Mission Peak to the west and Del Valle to the east.
 There are some really nice backpacking camps just outside the park, about 4 miles from the Camp Ohlone Road trailhead.

 The park is best hiked in the spring and fall.
 Most of the park's trails are on south-facing hillsides that get really hot on summer afternoons.
-Although the park is about half covered with oak woodlands, the trails seem to prefer to run through open grassland.
+Although the park is about half covered with oak woodlands, almost all of the trails run through open grassland.

 Oddly enough for a place called a "wilderness", cows graze throughout the park.
-Fortunately the park isn't as heavily grazed as some other East Bay parks and doesn't have the trashed, barren look that over-grazed grasslands get.
+Fortunately the park doesn't have any of the trashed, worn-out appearance that plagues some of the more heavily-grazed East Bay parks.

 Click here to see the trailhead location in Google Maps.